kubewarden/audit-scanner/README.md

 the `ClusterPolicyReport` resource.

-Instead of relying on `PolicyReport` objects, one can also configure Audit scanner to save all this information in-memory only, by specifying `--store MEMORY`.
+Instead of relying on `PolicyReport` objects, one can also configure Audit scanner to save all this information in-memory only, by specifying `--store memory`.

 # Deployment